Vertex Nomination Via Seeded Graph Matching: Vertex nomination via seeded graph matching

 \subsection{Soft seeded graph matching}

-Given $A$ and $A'$ in $\mathbb{R}^{n\times n}$, the respective adjacency matrices of two $n$-vertex graphs $G$ and $G'$, the \emph{graph matching problem} (GMP) is
+Given $A$ and $A'$ in $\mathbb{R}^{n\times n}$, the respective adjacency matrices of two $n$-vertex graphs $G$ and $G'$, the {\it graph matching problem} (GMP) is

-where $\Pi_n$ is the set of $n\times n$ permutation matrices.
+where $\Pi_n$ is the set of $n\times n$ permutation matrices, and $\norm{M}_F$ denotes the Frobenius norm of the matrix $M$.
 While the formulation in Eq.\@ (\ref{eq:GMP}) seems restrictive, it is easily adapted to handle the case where the graphs are weighted, directed, loopy and on potentially different sized vertex sets (using, for example, the padding methods introduced in \cite{fiadpr12}).